malc-u/petes-plumbing/README.md

 ## Functionality
 This project utilises Bootstrap framework and Bootswatch Journal theme as a base to create one/scrolling page with Mobile first approach.
 This website is within the mandatory guidelines.
 It is written in HTML and CSS, however some Java Script was added to enhance the user experience.
 It is a single scrolling page with 5 separate page areas with navigation bar and footer.
 Although there is a contact form within this page it will not work as there are no back end fuctions incorporated in the code.
-Some functions of the front end of this website, ie. fonts, cards etc were imported into this project from Bootswatch theme [Journal](https://bootswatch.com/journal/).

 ### Existing features
 - Navigation bar - fixed and responsive